LouisSomers/Autonomous-navigation/README.md

 ### MAVROS
 MAVROS is no longer supported for ROS noetic.
 The community has shifted to working with ROS2.
-However MAVROS can still be installed from source.
+However, MAVROS can still be installed from source.
 The instructions can be found on [MAVROS from source](https://github.com/mavlink/mavros/tree/master/mavros#installation).

 Mavros is needed to enable a communication link between the autopilot, in this case the Cube Orange and NUC.
 The Cube is configured with px4 software and thus the following launch file must be used ``` px4.launch``` In this file some parameters were adapted to enable the forwarding of GPS data towards the NUC and enable thruster commands from the NUC to the Cube.

-### MAVLink
+### MAVLink (MAVProxy)
 When one wants communication between the Cube and NUC without using ROS, MAVLink can be used.
 This establishes communication between both such that one can issue simple commands or read out data from the Cube on the computer.
 MAVLink is installed from [MAVLink_GitHub](https://github.com/mavlink/mavlink).
 Communication is established as follows
 ```
 $ sudo chmod 666 /dev/ttyACMO